andymeneely/project-timber-wolf/rules/RULES.md

 Each character gets two Skills.
 Each Skill has six Actions *①* that each correspond to a die roll *②*.
 During a heist, you will be rolling your die to determine which Actions are available to you.
 Every skill is either Amateur or Pro.
 {:.numbered_fig}

-Tip: When building a character, use Lacks *③* to see what the skill is missing so you can find a good combination.
+Tip: When building a character, use Lacks *③* to see what the subactions are missing so you can find a good combination.
 {:.tip .numbered_fig}

 ---